 About Me

-I guide startups to fight cancer and climate change with AI.
+I guide startups and science-driven teams to fight cancer, track climate change, and advance discovery with AI.

-After spending two decades bouncing between academia and industry, I’ve come to realize that I’m most effective as a bridge between them.
-My superpower is distilling and adapting the latest research and getting it into products and services that can make a difference.
+After two decades bouncing between academia and industry, I discovered my real strength: acting as a bridge between them.
+My superpower is distilling cutting-edge research and translating it into products and services that make a difference in the real world.

-During my Masters degree at Carnegie Mellon University and an internship at the Mars Space Flight Facility, I explored the power of machine learning in detecting and categorizing rocks and craters on Mars.
-Soon I saw even greater opportunities here on Earth.
+During my Master’s at Carnegie Mellon University and an internship at the Mars Space Flight Facility, I applied machine learning to detect and categorize rocks and craters on Mars.
+But I quickly realized the same skills could make an even bigger difference here on Earth.

-With my kids now growing up in a world with different challenges than I was raised in, I find it more important than ever to focus on the future.
+With my kids now growing up in a world with different challenges than I was raised in, I feel the urgency more than ever.
 To apply what I’ve learned – and continue to learn – to create a better future.

 headshot